nurainazuhar/Assignment_1_Data_Management/README.md

 </p>

-- Decision Tree visualization provides complete transparency by allowing users can visually trace how the model reach a conclusion.
-For example, the tree reveals that petal width and petal length are the most discriminative features where a single split on petal width is enough to perfectly isolate the Setosa species.
+- The Decision Tree visualization provides high interpretability by clearly showing the sequence of decision rules used to classify iris species.
+The tree indicates that petal length is the most important feature, where flowers with petal length less than or equal to 2.45 are immediately classified as Setosa.
+Subsequent splits based on petal length and petal width further separate Versicolor and Virginica species.
+This demonstrates that petal-related measurements are highly discriminative features for iris classification and explains why the Decision Tree achieved perfect classification accuracy on the testing dataset.

 ## Repository Structure